1949 Charles Schulz "Li'l Folks" Cartoon

-This is a print or a drawing that came from Charles Schulz that was given to my father we think back in the very early '50s.
+This is a print or a drawing that came from Charles Schulz that was given to my father, we think, back in the very early '50s.
 My father was evidently the family dentist for the Schulz family.
-Charles Schulz's father Carl Schulz was our family barber until I was a teenager, but we knew the family since we were very young.
-And this was in our attic, unknown, until a few years ago.
+Charles Schulz's father, Karl Schulz, was our family barber until I was a teenager.
+But we knew the family since we were very young.
+And this was in our attic, unknown until a few years ago.
 Before my father died, he said that he had a Schulz cartoon that was given to him.
 And my brother looked for it a bunch of times before we figured out that Sparky was Charles Schulz's nickname.

 Well, thank you.

 It'd be worth more.

 with the recognizable characters, it would be worth more.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."

 Note the date: Take note of the date the appraisal was recorded.
 This information appears in the upper left corner of the page, with the label "Appraised On."
 Values change over time according to market forces, so the current value of the item could be higher, lower, or the same as when our expert first appraised it.